jparrill/hypershift-disconnected/docs/content/Dual/hostedcluster/baremetalhost.md

 **Details**:

-- We will have at least 1 secret which holds the BMH credentials, so we will need to create at least 2 objects per worker node.
+- We will have at least 1 secret that holds the BMH credentials, so we will need to create at least 2 objects per worker node.
-- `spec.metadata.labels["infraenvs.agent-install.openshift.io"]` Is the link between the Assisted Installer and the BareMetalHost objects.
+- `spec.metadata.labels["infraenvs.agent-install.openshift.io"]` serves as the link between the Assisted Installer and the BareMetalHost objects.
-- `spec.metadata.annotations["bmac.agent-install.openshift.io/hostname"]` Is the node name it will take on deployment.
+- `spec.metadata.annotations["bmac.agent-install.openshift.io/hostname"]` represents the node name it will adopt during deployment.
-- `spec.automatedCleaningMode` prevents the node to be erased by the Metal3 operator.
+- `spec.automatedCleaningMode` prevents the node from being erased by the Metal3 operator.
-- `spec.bmc.disableCertificateVerification` Is set to `true`` avoid the certification validation from the client.
+- `spec.bmc.disableCertificateVerification` is set to `true` to bypass certificate validation from the client.
-- `spec.bmc.address` Is the BMC address of the worker node.
+- `spec.bmc.address` denotes the BMC address of the worker node.
-- `spec.bmc.credentialsName` Is the Secret where the User/Password credentials are stored.
+- `spec.bmc.credentialsName` points to the Secret where User/Password credentials are stored.
-- `spec.bootMACAddress` Is the interface MacAddress where the node will be boot from.
+- `spec.bootMACAddress` indicates the interface MACAddress from which the node will boot.
-- `spec.online` Is the way we want the node once the BMH object is created.
+- `spec.online` defines the desired state of the node once the BMH object is created.

-To deploy this object we just need to use the same procedure as before:
+To deploy this object, simply follow the same procedure as before:

 !!! important

-    If we create the BareMetalHost and the destination Nodes are not in place (thinking of VirtualMachines), please make sure you create first the Virtual Machines.
+    Please create the virtual machines before you create the BareMetalHost and the destination Nodes.

+To deploy the BareMetalHost object, execute the following command:

 ```bash
 oc apply -f 04-bmh.yaml